ethanchoi/udacity-p3_collab-compet/Report.md

 ~~~

 In this model, the most interesting hyper parameter is TAU value which is used for soft updates.<br>
-As the TAU value increases, the average score quickly reaches the Threshold value.
+As the TAU value increases, the average score quickly reaches the Threshold value.<br>
 On the other hand, it can also affect the descending speed of its value after reaching the peak.<br>
-Considering this point, it is set to **3e-3**
+After serverl trials, set **3e-3** to TAU value.
+It's not too fast and too slow.

 - Actor-Critic Models